al3xliu/example-checker/README.md

 ## More information

-The TemplateForA Checker is built upon the Checker Framework.
+The Example Encoding Checker is built upon the Checker Framework.
 Please see the [Checker Framework Manual](https://checkerframework.org/manual/) for more information about using pluggable type-checkers, including this one.